 Straight talk about key issues in the midterm election season

 Tired of campaign ads that don’t actually address the real issues at stake in the upcoming elections?
 Looking for something more than superficial soundbites about the issues that matter to you and your community?
 The latest in our series of Our Faith Our Vote webinars is for you!
 Join us on October 22 at 3 pm for a discussion about key issues facing our nation and world as we head into the midterm elections.
 Our speakers will highlight issues related to the economy, health care and international peace and security from a faith perspective.
 Join the dialogue and share your questions and concerns.
-Register now.
+(Stream recording)

 Voter Registration – Make every voice heard!
 (Recorded)